DennisAlund/unifi-nexudus-hotspot/README.md

 # unifi-nexudus-hotspot
 UniFi - Custom portal that integrates with Nexudus Spaces and membership status aware.

 This project is an implementation of a external guest portal for Unifi managed networks.
-The purpose of having an external portal is that you can plug in your own authentication and user database to control access to your network ([read about the concept here](https://help.ubnt.com/hc/en-us/articles/204950374-UniFi-Custom-Portal-With-Individual-Usernames-and-Passwords-)).
+The purpose of having an external portal is that you can plug in your own authentication and user database to control access to your network.
+Read about the concept [here](https://help.ubnt.com/hc/en-us/articles/204950374-UniFi-Custom-Portal-With-Individual-Usernames-and-Passwords-) and also check out our easy to use API client library for UniFi: [@oddbit/unifi](https://www.npmjs.com/package/@oddbit/unifi)

 This particular example is using [Nexudus Spaces](http://coworking.nexudus.com/) to check for active membership status in a coworking space, as a requirement for being allowed onto the wifi network.
+Check out the API client library [@oddbit/nexudus](https://www.npmjs.com/package/@oddbit/nexudus) that we have developed.

 Apart from the project's own purpose, it is also an example of  how easy it is to adopt an existing Express application to run on Firebase hosting/cloud functions.
 Apart from the configuration setup, there is no code awareness whether the app is made for running on Firebase or in a Docker container.
 You can choose whichever works best for you.